Hox gene: Producing Hox proteins

-Conservation
+Evolution

 Homeobox genes, and thus the homeodomain protein motif, are found in most eukaryotes.
 The Hox genes, being a subset of homeobox genes, arose more recently in evolution within the animal kingdom or Metazoa.
 Within the animal kingdom, Hox genes are present across the bilateria (animals with a clear head-to-tail axis), and have also been found in Cnidaria such as sea anemones.
 This implies that Hox genes arose over 550 million years ago.
 In bilateria, Hox genes are often arranged in gene clusters, although there are many exceptions where the genes have been separated by chromosomal rearrangements.
 Comparing homeodomain sequences between Hox proteins often reveals greater similarity between species than within a species; this observation led to the conclusion that Hox gene clusters evolved early in animal evolution from a single Hox gene via tandem duplication and subsequent divergence, and that a prototypic Hox gene cluster containing at least seven different Hox genes was present in the common ancestor of all bilaterian animals.

 In most bilaterian animals, Hox genes are expressed in staggered domains along the head-to-tail axis of the embryo, suggesting that their role in specifying position is a shared, ancient feature.
 The functional conservation of Hox proteins can be demonstrated by the fact that a fly can function to a large degree with a chicken Hox protein in place of its own.
 So, despite having a last common ancestor that lived over 550 million years ago, the chicken and fly version of the same Hox gene are similar enough to target the same downstream genes in flies.

 In Drosophila

-Drosophila melanogaster is an important model for understanding body plan generation and evolution.
+Drosophila melanogaster is an important model organism for understanding body plan generation and evolution.
 The general principles of Hox gene function and logic elucidated in flies will apply to all bilaterian organisms, including humans.
 Drosophila, like all insects, has eight Hox genes.
 These are clustered into two complexes, both of which are located on chromosome 3.
 The Antennapedia complex (not to be confused with the Antp gene) consists of five genes: labial (lab), proboscipedia (pb), deformed (Dfd), sex combs reduced (Scr), and Antennapedia (Antp).
 The Bithorax complex, named after the Ultrabithorax gene, consists of the remaining three genes: Ultrabithorax (Ubx), abdominal-A (abd-A) and abdominal-B (abd-B).